nilslukas/nilshendriklukas.github.io/_pages/about.md

 <br>

 <b style="color: red;">If you are interested in joining my group in any capacity, please fill out this <a href="https://docs.google.com/forms/d/1-UWRsnoiWnS19NENnNgyJ9Lt3QHPYc5Jbc_B_l5rk-A/viewform?edit_requested=true">form</a> and optionally send me a brief e-mail at "nils.lukas@mbzuai.ac.ae".
-I have open positions for Research Assistants (RAs), Visiting Scholars, Master and PhD students and Postdocs.
+I currently have open positions for talented Master and PhD students with a background on ML Security/Privacy.
 </b>